 Notwithstanding its strengths, the study has weaknesses.
-Having been done at one have limited center. it may generalizability.
+Having been done at one center. it may have limited generalizability.
 Even though the study involved 220 cases, a greater sample size in multiple hospitals would yield a more thorough understanding of second-stage fetal compromise.
 Furthermore, long-term neonatal outcomes were not evaluated, an area worthy of future research.
 Future studies need to be directed towards the creation of predictive models for fetal distress based on maternal risk factors and fetal monitoring data.
-Additional studies streamlining labor management on guidelines to minimize unnecessary operative deliveries can also improve obstetric care quality and rates of perinatal survival33.
+Additional studies streamlining on labor management minimize unnecessary guidelines to operative deliveries can also improve obstetric care quality and rates of perinatal survival33.